hotwired/strada-web/README.md

+> [!IMPORTANT]
+> [Hotwire Native](https://native.hotwired.dev) is the new consolidation of the Turbo Native and Strada libraries into a single framework for iOS and Android.
+For new development, start with the new Hotwire Native libraries, which is built on the Turbo Native foundation and offers many new features.
+For existing Turbo Native apps, please transition to Hotwire Native as soon as possible.
+>
+> No new features will be added to this library and it will be deprecated in the coming months.

 # Strada

 [Strada](https://strada.hotwired.dev) enables you to create native controls in your hybrid mobile apps, driven by the web.
 Build web components and native components that work together in `WebView` screens to elevate your [Turbo Native](https://turbo.hotwired.dev/handbook/native) apps to the next level.